MicrosoftDocs/azure-reference-other/stream-analytics-docs/session-window-azure-stream-analytics.md

 A session window begins when the first event occurs.
 If another event occurs within the specified timeout from the last ingested event, then the window extends to include the new event.
 Otherwise if no events occur within the timeout, then the window is closed at the timeout.

 If events keep occurring within the specified timeout, the session window will keep extending until maximum duration is reached.
 Please note that the maximum duration checking intervals are set to be the same size as the specified max duration.
-For example, if the max duration is 10, then the checks on if the window exceed maximum duration will happen at t = 0, 10, 20, 30, etc. That means that the actual duration of a session windows could then be up to twice maxDuration.
+For example, if the max duration is 10, then the checks on if the window exceed maximum duration will happen at t = 0, 10, 20, 30, etc. That means that the actual duration of a session window could then be up to twice maxDuration.

 Thus mathematically, our session window ends if the following condition is satisfied: